googleapis/google-cloud-dotnet/docs/bigquery.md

 `BigqueryClientImpl`.

-The canonical way of identifying any of the entities is via a *reference*, e.g. `DatasetReference`, `JobReference`, `TableReference`.
+The canonical way of identifying any of the entities is via a *reference*, e.g. `DatasetReference`, `JobReference`, `TableReference`, `ProjectReference`.
 It is easy to construct a reference either manually or via `BigqueryClient` or a parent entity (e.g.
 `BigqueryDataset.GetTableReference`).